History of Dogs Victoria

 Royal Melbourne Showgrounds Dog Judging area 1960

-On March 13th 1930, a Meeting was held between the VKA, VP&KC, CCC and the RASV for the purposes of establishing a unified control of the dog fancy.
-By the 13th October 1930, these Clubs had finalized amalgamation into the Kennel Control Council with secretarial services provided by the staff of the RASV with the President of the RASV acting ex-officio.
-The Kennel Control Council's Committee was made up of representatives of various affiliated Clubs, but no women were eligible for election.
+By 1930, Australia was feeling the effects of the world-wide Great Depression with unemployment here reaching 33%.
+So on March 30th 1930, a Meeting was held between the VKA, VP&KC, CCC and the RASV for the purposes of establishing unified control of the dog fancy in an effort to survive this economic crisis.
+This Meeting finalised the amalgamation of these 3 bodies into the Kennel Control Council with secretarial services provided by the staff of the RASV with its President ex-officio.

 The KCC Becomes Dogs Victoria